 - Friction and abrasions

 Does Patina Affect the Quality of Leather?

 First of all, patina only develops on full grain leather which is the best quality of leather out there.
-Secondly, the development of patina is actually an added advantage because it adds to the character of leather.
-The light sheen or patina that develops on leather darkens it’s original shade and softens it as well.
+Secondly, the development of the patina is actually an added advantage because it adds to the character of the leather.
+The light sheen or patina that develops on leather darkens its original shade and softens it as well.

 Which Leather Type Develops the Best Patina?

 How to Accelerate the Process of Patina Development?